The National Stud has been owned by the Jockey Club since 2008.

 2. To provide internationally renowned training facilities that give young people entering the Thoroughbred breeding industry top class training opportunities.
 We also provide a selection of shorter courses for individuals wishing to increase their skills base.

 3. Through our public tours, we aim to be an accessible “shop window” helping to raise peoples’ interest and knowledge of the Thoroughbred breeding and racing industry.

-The National Stud was founded in 1916 when Lord Wavertree (also known as Colonel William Hall Walker) donated his stud farm and bloodstock to the British Government.
+The National Stud was founded in 1915 when Lord Wavertree (also known as Colonel William Hall Walker) donated his bloodstock to the British Government.

 The farm was located on the edge of the Curragh, Ireland and was called the Tully Stud.
 The original aim of the institution was to spear head a breeding programme to supply the Government with high quality light weight cavalry horses for use in war campaigns around the world.
 The technological advances in artillery and warfare meant the need for this programme was short lived but the Government retained the site and horses and concentrated instead on the improvement of the Thoroughbred breed.